Peter-32/Interactive-Notebook-with-Binder/README.md

   - X 1 var: Joy
   - X Colored pairplot or scatterplot
   - X parallel plot
-  - Time series plot for index 0:50, 50:100, 100:150 for the 4 feature values (3 plots, one axis per plot)
-- Download the dashboard plugin into commons (if not already there)
-- Git push
+- X Git push
-- Upload to binder.com
+- X Upload to binder.com
-- Upload the interactive dashboard as an iframe to blog and set as auto exploration category

 ### Conclusion

-Nothing yet.
+- Pros: I could host Jupyter notebooks.
+- Cons: I was unable to install modules in Binder.
+Also, I was unable to use Jupyter dashboard locally & on Binder.

+I will use Atom or DataBricks instead of Jupyter + Binder.
+Binder doesn't have privacy settings and I couldn't figure out how to install Python modules in Binder.